Geelong Telegraph Station

-Geelong Telegraph Station was built following the establishment of a telegraph line between Melbourne and Geelong and was the centre of communications in the district.
-It is linked to Corio Bay’s maritime history through its timeball – once released at 1pm every day to enable the people of Geelong, and shipmasters in the harbor, to get an accurate time reading.
+Geelong Telegraph Station was built in 1857-8 following the establishment of a telegraph line between Melbourne and Geelong and was the centre of communications in the district.
+The property shares a link to Corio Bay’s maritime history through its recognisable timeball – once released at 1pm every day to enable the people of Geelong, and shipmasters in the harbour, to get an accurate time reading.

 Working Heritage began managing Geelong Telegraph Station in 2006 and has since undertaken extensive conservation of the building’s significant Barrabool freestone masonry.

 The building is currently used by the Geelong Arts Centre as offices.